catwell/cw-lua/README.md

 ### Tupfile

-All Lua files should be added to `rule_lua` in `Tupfile.lua`. `main.lua` should always be first.
+All Lua files and temlates must be explicitly listed in `Tupfile.lua`. `main.lua` should always be first.
 This is necessary because Tup does not support recursive globbing.

+You should not need to touch `Tuprules.lua`.

 ### Output